|Public Informational Meeting for Downtown Greenway

 With the completion of another phase of the Downtown Greenway, the signed detour route is a fun way to walk or bike around downtown.
 The route, which follows roadways and part of the Latham Park Greenway, consists of bike lanes, signed bike routes and a sidewalk for walkers, joggers and runners.
 Just follow the signs!
 And remember to follow all traffic laws.
 (Bicycles are prohibited from using the sidewalk within the Central Business District.)
-Downtown Greenway Detour Map

-is accommodated on existing roadways along Murrow Boulevard and Fisher Avenue from E. Lee Street to N. Eugene Street.
+is accommodated on existing roadways along Murrow Boulevard and Fisher Avenue from E. Gate City Boulevard to N. Eugene Street.

-is accommodated on existing roadways along N. Eugene Street and Smith Street, ending at the Atlantic and Yadkin Greenway.
+is accommodated on existing roadways along N. Eugene Street and Smith Street, ending at the junction of Phase 4 and the Atlantic and Yadkin Greenway.

 will be built on top of the historic Atlantic and Yadkin Railroad once the sole remaining user abandons the rail line.